cpm-cmake/CPM.cmake/README.md

-  VERSION       # The minimum version of the dependency (optional, defaults to 0) OPTIONS       # Configuration options passed to the dependency (optional) DOWNLOAD_ONLY # If set, the project is downloaded, but not configured (optional) [...]         # Source options, see below
+  VERSION       # The minimum version of the dependency (optional, defaults to 0) OPTIONS       # Configuration options passed to the dependency (optional) DOWNLOAD_ONLY # If set, the project is downloaded, but not configured (optional) [...]         # Origin options, see below
 )
 ```

-The command downloads the project defined by the source options if a newer version hasn't been included before.
+`CPMAddPackage` downloads and configures the dependency if a newer version hasn't already been included before, for example by another dependency.
-The source is usually a git repository, but svn and direct urls are als supported.
+The origin is usually defined as a git repository and tag, but [svn revisions and direct urls are also supported](https://cmake.org/cmake/help/latest/module/FetchContent.html#declaring-content-details).
-See the [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) documentation for all available options.
+If a `GIT_TAG` hasn't been explicitly specified it defaults to `v(VERSION)`, a common convention for github projects.
-If a `GIT_TAG` hasn't been explicitly specified it defaults to `v$VERSION` which is a common convention for github projects.
+It can also be set to a branch name such as `master` to use download the most recent version.

 After calling `CPMAddPackage`, the variables `(DEPENDENCY)_SOURCE_DIR` and `(DEPENDENCY)_BINARY_DIR` are set, where `(DEPENDENCY)` is the name of the dependency.